5 Things to Know Before You Fly Cayman Airways

 2. It’s One of North America’s Oldest Airlines

-Cayman Airways’ focus on getting people to, from, and around the Cayman Islands has meant it doesn’t have a wider reputation, but the airline has been operating since 1968, making it one of North America’s oldest continuously operating airlines.
-It has been offering service from the U.S. since 1972, when it began service from Houston.
+As the flag carrier for the British Overseas Territory, Cayman Airways’ focus on getting people to, from, and around the Cayman Islands has meant it doesn’t have a wider reputation.
+But the airline has been in operation since 1968, making it one of North America’s oldest continuously operating airlines.
+And it has been flying routes from the U.S. since 1972, when it began service from Houston.

 3. Cayman Airways Flies a New International Fleet